 Theology and Spirituality of Priesthood

-Contemporary sacramental and ecclesial understanding of presbyteral orders including the biblical foundations for priesthood and some reflection on contemporary religious life in the Catholic Church.
+Contemporary sacramental and ecclesial understanding of presbyteral order, biblical foundations for priesthood, and contemporary theologians reflecting on religious life in the Catholic Church.

 Christology Ancient and Modern